 According to the ingredient list, the soup base of Nissin Donbei Kitsune Udon consists of salt, powdered soy sauce, sugars, seafood seasoning, fish powder, and green onions.

-Nissin Donbei Kitsune Udon has 420 kcal and 5.1 g of sodium chloride equivalents (Noodles and Toppings 1.6 g, Broth 3.5 g),
+Nissin Donbei Kitsune Udon has 420 kcal and contains 5.1 g salt equivalents per one serving (96 grams) (Noodles and Toppings 1.6 g, Broth 3.5 g).

-while Maruchan Akai Kitsune Udon has 432 kcal and 6.6 g sodium chloride equivalents (Noodles and Toppings 2.8 g, Broth 3.8 g).
+Meanwhile, Maruchan Akai Kitsune Udon has 432 kcal and contains 6.6 g salt equivalents per one serving (96 grams) (Noodles and Toppings 2.8 g, Broth 3.8 g).